Wondering how to get started whitewater kayaking around the Seattle area? Here's a rundown of some places that offer instruction.

 This is totally understandable, but if you're already anticipating that reaction it's easier to prepare yourself mentally to instead think "Hang on a second", collect your thoughts and remind yourself that you're just going to do a roll like you've done plenty of times in the pool, and then set up for your roll.

 Here are two posts with kayaking roll videos:

 Learn how to paddle forward really, really well!
 This is the most overlooked and in my opinion the most important aspect of whitewater kayaking.
 I see beginners (and even Class III and IV paddlers) regularly who have a weak forward stroke and/or are doing all arm-paddling instead of using their torso, core and legs.

 Imagine trying to carve turns on downhill skis on a hill with a 5 degree gradient!
 Being able to generate speed and momentum is crucial to everything else - carving in and out of eddies, getting to your intended destination in any kind of water, and eventually boofing - it all begins with the forward stroke.
 So this is not frou-frou stuff, it's something all the really excellent paddlers have mastered.

 A great way to develop a good forward stroke is a) to watch this Michele Ramazza video, which is brilliant, and then b) to practice not just on flat water but practicing attainments (paddling upstream), which forces you to not paddle weakly.
 But getting the right technique via this video first will set you on the right path - here's the post:

-Well apparently I’m incapable of writing a short blog post.
 If you have any specific questions about gear or other stuff you're welcome to send them my way via the Contact page on this blog and if I can help I'm happy to.
-See You On The River!
+See you on the river!